2 Steps to Install Ting

 (2.b) Review Terms and Conditions.

-You'll be presented with Terms and Conditions for the Ting Service, also known as an end-user license agreement (EULA).
-This includes important information about the Ting Service.
-Once you review and click 'I Agree', you'll be taken to the next screen, where we'll ask for the confirmation code referenced above.
+You'll be presented with Terms and Conditions for the Ting Service, including an end-user license agreement (EULA).
+These terms include important information about the Ting Service.
+Your use of the Ting Service means you agree to these terms.
+Once you review and click 'I Agree' you will be taken to the next screen, where we'll ask for the confirmation code referenced above.

 Note: Easy access to this agreement is always available in the app main menu (once installed), and online here.